geo-fluid-dynamics/sim_data_hub/README.md

 # Sim Data Hub
-This is the Data Hub developed by the Geofluiddynamics Group at RWTH Aachen University.
+This is the Sim Data Hub developed by the Geofluiddynamics Group at RWTH Aachen University.
 It provides and combines available data – measured or taken from the literature – and allows for the display, interpretation and export of the data, for example, to run trajectory models for an ice melting probe.